 Ms. Sperling graduated from Duke in 1978 with a degree in management science and accounting, and went on to Harvard Business School to receive her MBA in 1982.

 She is chair of the BELL Foundation, a national leader in after-school and summer programs for children at risk.
 In addition, she serves on the Board of Dean's Advisors for Harvard Business School, the Harvard Business School Social Enterprise Board, the Deans Advisory Board for Harvard's Graduate School of Education, the Board of Social Ventures US, the Brigham Health Women's Health Leadership Council, and the Board of Combined Jewish Philanthropies.

 Ms. Sperling and husband Scott Sperling live in Wayland, Massachusetts.
 They have four children including Zachary Adam Sperling T`13 and Melanie Elizabeth Sperling T`14.

-Elected to the Board of Trustees in 2010, Ms. Sperling currently serves as vice chair of the Board, chair of the Subcommittee on Trusteeship, member of the Executive Committee, chair of the Undergraduate Education Committee, and serves on the Committee on Honorary Degrees.
-She has previously served on the Audit, Risk and Compliance Committee and the Medical Center Academic Affairs Committee.
+Elected to the Board of Trustees in 2010, Ms. Sperling currently serves as vice chair of the Board, chair of the Governance Committee, vice chair of the Executive Committee, and serves on the Committee on Honorary Degrees.

 A member of the Duke University Library Advisory Board from 1997 until 2010, she served as Chair from 2006 through 2010.
 She is also an inaugural member of Duke’s Women’s Impact Network Leadership Council.